billoxbury/billoxbury.github.io/_posts/2022-02-10-plosone-topic-tree.md

 <img src="/assets/img/2022-02-10/sports_tree1.jpg" width="100%">

 The first thing to note is that the article counts (as read off from the PLOS ONE topic pages) are not in any sense consistent!
-(Question 2 at the top of this post.)
+(That was question 2 at the top of this post.)

 At each node, we can read off an **excess count**, which is the difference between the advertised article count and the sum of the counts at child nodes.
-This excess is usually positive: for example, at _exercise_ the excess is 1,515, which counts articles that presumably do not fall under the subtopics of <i>aerobic_exercise</i> or <i>strength_training</i>.
-This is to be expected if the topic tree grows over time with new subtopics being added to the <a href="https://github.com/PLOS/plos-thesaurus">PLOS thesaurus</a>.
+This excess is usually positive: for example, at the topic _exercise_ the excess is 1,515 - the number of articles that presumably do not fall under the subtopics of <i>aerobic_exercise</i> or <i>strength_training</i>.
+This is to be expected if the topic tree grows over time with new subtopics being added to the <a href="https://github.com/PLOS/plos-thesaurus" target="_blank">PLOS thesaurus</a>.
 On the other hand, the excess count is often negative.
-For example, the count at <i>sports_science</i> is actually _less than_ the counts at its two subtopics <i>sports</i> and <i>sports_and_exercise_medecine</i>.
+For example, the count at <i>sports_science</i> is actually _less than_ the counts at its two subtopics <i>sports</i> and <i>sports_and_exercise_medicine</i>.
 At some point, the parent node has stopped counting!

 (It turns out that the excess count has a large negative value at all of the 11 top-level topics – which are therefore underestimating the number of articles they cover.)

+<h2>3.
+Drawing</h2>

-Finally, a word about tree formats and visualisations.
+Finally, a word about tree formats and visualisation.
 The circular plots shown above could have been made using a package like R _phylotools_.
-In fact, I took a shortcut and used the very convenient <a href="https://academic.oup.com/nar/article/49/W1/W293/6246398?login=false">Interactive Tree Of Life (iTOL)</a> site.
+In fact, I took a shortcut and used the very convenient <a href="https://itol.embl.de/" target="_blank">Interactive Tree Of Life (iTOL)</a> site.

-In either case, a more compact data format is need than the data frame shown above.
+In either case, a more compact data format is needed than the data frame shown above.
 A popular format that I used is the **Newick format**.
 The idea of Newick format is that the tree is represented by a string with the recursive form

 \\[
 \nu({\rm tree}) = (\nu({\rm child}_1),\ldots,\nu({\rm child}_k))\nu({\rm root})